ksamaarora/ksamaarora.github.io/_posts/2024-05-09-AWSCloudPractitioner.md

 usemathjax: true
 ---

-> ### Overview of AWS
+> ### OVERVIEW OF AWS

 Cloud is a collection of services hosted on servers in different regions.
-Compute service refers to services needed for processing or running application with use of compute power.

 **Regions and Availability Zones:**